jsm28/matholymp-py/docs/online-registration.rst

   that are most likely to need changing).

-* :file:`extensions/config.ini` (see the comments in the file for details of the individual settings).
+* :file:`extensions/config.ini` (see the comments in the file for details of the individual settings; note that some of these settings will need updating for each year's event).

 * :file:`html/page.html` (you may wish to make this file match the overall page style used for the static site, although this is not